Apology of Aristides: Content of the Apology

-These points, except the proof from Jewish prophecy, are taken up and worked out by Aristides with a frequent use of the actual language of the Preaching of Peter.
+These points, except the proof from Jewish prophecy, are thought to have been taken up and worked out by Aristides through use of the actual language of the Preaching of Peter.
 A criterion is thus provided for the construction of the Apology based on the abbreviated Greek and thus the passages of the Syriac which might otherwise be suspected interpolations.